andrey-malets/win-boot/README.md

   necessary to install GRUB into GPT drive, and also 200MB ext4 partition where GRUB root directory will reside.

-  Also we create third NTFS partition for Windows which snaps to the end of the drive.
+  Also here we create third NTFS partition for Windows which spans to the end of the drive (change this for your needs).

 2. Format and mount your GRUB root partition.